by Sue Friedman

 First FDA Approval for Metastatic Breast Cancer!

 This year began on a positive note, with the first FDA approval of a PARP inhibitor for treating breast cancer.
 Lynparza received FDA approval to treat metastatic breast cancer in people with BRCA mutations.
 BRACAnalysis CDx—a companion diagnostic test—received approval at the same time.
-The National Comprehensive Cancer Network (NCCN) recently listed Lynparza as a preferred treatment for women with advanced breast cancer and a BRCA mutation.
+The National Comprehensive Cancer Network (NCCN) lists Lynparza as a preferred treatment for women with advanced breast cancer and a BRCA mutation.

 Breast Cancer Research